eflautt/ga-data-science/lessons/lesson-14/readme.md

 `Word2Vec` is another unsupervised model for latent variable natural language processing.
 It is a model that was [orginally released by Google](https://code.google.com/p/word2vec/) and further [improved at Stanford](http://nlp.stanford.edu/projects/glove/)

-This model creates *word vectors*, which are multi-dimensional representations of word.
-It is very similar to having a distribution of concepts or topics that the word may come from.
+This model creates *word vectors*, which are multi-dimensional representations of words.
+This is similar to having a distribution of concepts or topics that the word is associated with.

-If we take our usual document-word matrix (from `CountVectorizer`) and take it's transpose (by flipping it on it's side), instead of talking about words as being features of a document, we can talk about documents as features of a specific word.
-Or to put it more abstractly - how do we define or characterize a single word?
+If we take our usual document-word matrix (from `CountVectorizer`) and take its transpose (by flipping it on it's side), instead of talking about words as features of a document, we can talk about _documents as features of a specific word_.
+In other words, how do we define or characterize a single word?

-We can do so by:
+We can do this by:

 1) Defining it's dictionary definition, or
 2) Enumerating all the ways we might use it.